ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 :::

 :::Question
-Use the information above and Equation 2 to write an equation for the period of the pendulum.
+Use the information above and Equation 2 to write an equation for the period of the pendulum in terms of $g$ and $L$.
 :::

 ## 3. Circular Motion